NickMeepo/AttrKit/README.md

 7. Reusable attribute style.

-8. Transformation From and To HTML.
+8. Transformation from and to HTML.

-9. Transformation From and To RTF & RTFD.
+9. Transformation from and to RTF & RTFD.

 10. Fixing and removing attributes in a chain.